gauravuq/Food-App-Back-End/README.md

 * User Back-End Service: for keep track of Customers and Admin staff using this System.
   - [ ] Integrate with email service for sending order booking.

-#### Back-End Security is being implemented by usind Keycloak Server which priovide OAuth 2.0 Standard, explained as below
+#### Back-End Security is being implemented by usind Keycloak Server which priovides OAuth 2.0 Security Standard, explained as below
-* Front-End UI to Back-End Services request protected by PKCE Authorisation Code Grant Type;
+* [ ] Front-End UI to Back-End Services request protected by PKCE Authorisation Code Grant Type;
-* Communication between Back-End Services is protected by Client Credential Grant Type;
+* [ ] Communication between Back-End Services is protected by Client Credential Grant Type;

 #### Api Gateway for Microservices
-  - [ ] To enable Api Gateway for microservices.
+  - [ ] To enable Spring Cloud Api Gateway for microservices.
+#### Eureka Service Registry for Microservices
+  - [ ] To enable Eureka Service Registry for microservices.

 ### Order Placement Scenario